Chapter 1: Blackout

 "Breathe Raven, inhale... exhale," she said aloud.

 A mind was a dangerous thing when you let it wander and Raven's mind was on unstable ground.
-How did she let this happen.
-This thing wasn't supposed to happen, it should never happen and she had fallen a victim.
-All she could think was 'why,' but that answer would never reveal itself to her.
+How did she let this happen?
+This thing wasn't supposed to happen, it should never happen and she had fallen victim.
+All she could think was 'why' but that answer would never reveal itself to her.

 "Concentrate, Azarath Metrion Zinthos," she chanted again.

-Finally, her body was slowly starting lift off the floor , but then a knock at the door broke it and she fell.
+Finally, her body was slowly starting lift off the floor, but then a knock at the door broke her concentration and she fell.
 Her eyes snapped open as she froze on the ground.
-A silent scream caught in her throat as she sat there in terror until a frail voice called to her beyond her door.
+A silent scream caught in her throat as she sat there in terror until a frail voice called to her beyond the door.